 Signs to look for possible hearing issues in children of different ages are:

 - Not showing normal speech development

 Toddler and older:

-If you believe your child is experiencing a hearing loss, consult with your physician or Our Doctor of Audiology at the earliest possible date.
+If you believe your child is experiencing a hearing loss, consult with the child's pediatrician or Dr. Williams at the earliest possible date.
 Timely testing, diagnosis and treatment provide the best course of action to ensuring the highest quality lifetime hearing experience for your child.